3-Month Wedding Planning Timeline: The Ruthless Prioritization Playbook

 Get the Complete 27-Step Wedding Planning System

-Instant delivery · Lifetime updates · Used by 527+ couples
+Instant delivery · 7-day money-back · Lifetime updates

-Week 5: Attire
+Week 5: Attire Completion

 Week 6: Stationery and Logistics

-Wedding website: Free via The Knot, Zola, or WithJoy.
+Wedding website: Free via Zola, The Knot, or WithJoy.
 Include venue details, parking, dress code, registry, RSVP form.

 Week 7: Decor and Ceremony